 - “I work at a university, so what I do is classified as “fundamental research” and export controls don’t apply.”

 Wrong!
-Export controls don’t apply to Fundamental Research and its results, but do apply to the equipment, materials, and software used in that research.
+While it is true that export controls don’t apply to Fundamental Research and its results, they do apply to the equipment, materials, and software used in that research.

 It is important to note that not all research conducted at a university is automatically considered “fundamental research”.
 Fundamental Research is a specifically defined term under the federal regulations, and requires that there are no publication restriction or foreign access restrictions.
 Also, if a piece of hardware (e.g, prototype) is created during the fundamental research, then that piece of hardware is subject to export controls.
 If software is created, unless it is made publicly available, then it is subject to export controls.